MJTMace/jupyterlab_bluemoon/README.md

-# Material Darker JupyterLab Extension
+# Blue Moon JupyterLab Extension

-This is my port of the [Material Darker theme](http://equinsuocha.io/material-theme/#/darker) for JupyterLab.
+This is my fork of the [Material Darker theme for JupyterLab](https://github.com/oriolmirosa/jupyterlab_materialdarker) by Oriol Mirosa.
 It's a work in progress.
+The colourscheme is **loosely** based on Ethan Schoonover's [Solarized dark theme](http://ethanschoonover.com/solarized).

 ## Install